Commercial Mortgages Definition & Best Practices Guide

 • Mortgages for childcare nurseries and centres

-Care home mortgages including:
+Care home mortgages, including:

 • Mortgages for nursing homes, retirement homes or old people’s homes